-GETTING STARTED IN THE HEALTH & HUMAN SERVICE CASE MANAGEMENT
+GETTING STARTED IN THE HEALTH & HUMAN SERVICE CASE MANAGEMENT PROGRAM

-PROGRAM

 - 1. All Students interested in the Health & Human Service Case Management (HHCM) program should contact the Program Director or the Department Chairperson to discuss the program. - All student interested in the HHCM program may obtain a College of Health Professions (COHP) Handbook through the University website or by contacting Student Services and following instructions listed in the Davenport University Undergraduate Catalog. - 3.
 All students seeking to enter into the Health & Human Service Case Management program are expected to act in a responsible and professional manner.
 Failure to follow all guidelines for the HHCM program, the College of Health Professions, and the Davenport University Student Code of Conduct can result in dismissal from the program, the College of Health Professions and/or Davenport University. - 4.
-A "C" grade or better is required in designated College of Health Profession's courses in the curriculum to continue to the next semester and a student must have an overall 2.3 GPA in the major for graduation. - 5.
-Students are responsible for meeting all course pre-requisites and corequisites during their course of study at Davenport University.

-- Students must complete the required version of HLTH 101 as indicated by the advisor - Introduction to Health Careers.
+A "C" grade or better is required in designated College of Health Profession's courses in the curriculum to continue to the next semester and a student must have an overall 2.3 GPA in the major for graduation. - Students are responsible for meeting all course pre-requisites and co- requisites during their course of study at Davenport University. - Students must complete the required version of HLTH 101 as indicated by the advisor - Introduction to Health Careers.
 Failure to complete the mandatory criminal background check and drug screen will result in an automatic failure of the course and will result in delay of progression in the major. - 7.
 Students are expected to have reliable transportation at their disposal prior to the start of Health & Human Service Case Management curriculum courses. - 8.
-HHCM curriculum courses are offered on campus, as real-time virtual and online.
-On campus and real-time virtual courses require students to attend classes on a variable semester schedule, which includes mornings, afternoons and evenings depending on the availability of courses and space at any given campus. - Students should follow the recommended Program Sequence for the HHCM curricula.
-Dropping or failing of courses can result in the inability to complete a Program Sequence as originally planned, and may result in a delay in graduation. - 10.
-Students are expected to work with the Program Director and the Practicum Coordinator on arranging for a Davenport University approved practicum site for the practicum portion of the HHCM curriculum.
-Students are expected to realize that while every attempt will be made to arrange a practicum site near to the student's location, it may be necessary for the student to travel outside of their location. - 11.
+HHCM curriculum courses are offered on campus, as Livestream virtual and online.
+On campus and Livestresam virtual courses require students to attend classes on a variable semester schedule, which includes mornings, afternoons and evenings depending on the availability of courses and space at any given campus. - 9.
+Students should follow the recommended Program Sequence for the HHCM curricula.
+Dropping or failing of courses can result in the inability to complete a Program Sequence as originally planned, and may result in a delay in graduation.

+- 10. Students are required to complete the self-paced Practicum Seminar and follow all required steps to request the Practicum Experience through Handshake.
+The student should meet with their advisor and be placed on the waitlist at least two semesters prior to submitting the request to obtain information on the request process.
+Students are expected to realize that while every attempt will be made to locate a community practicum partner near to the student's location, it may be necessary for the student to travel outside of their location. - 11.
 All students must successfully complete the practicum course, which includes 120- hour minimum practicum experience at a Davenport University approved site and a classroom component to graduate.
 To meet course requirements, the student will be required to be available during normal business hours (8:00 am to 5:00 pm).
 This practicum is unpaid.
 Please see the section titled The Practicum for details. - 12.
 Davenport University and the College of Health Professions reserves the right to modify the HHCM program guidelines and responsibilities at any time.